Frank Whittle: Power Jets Ltd

 Still at Cambridge, Whittle could ill afford the £5 renewal fee for his jet engine patent when it became due in January 1935, and because the Air Ministry refused to pay it the patent was allowed to lapse.
 Shortly afterwards, in May, he received mail from Rolf Dudley-Williams, who had been with him at Cranwell in the 1920s and Felixstowe in 1930.
 Williams arranged a meeting with Whittle, himself, and another by-then-retired RAF serviceman, James Collingwood Tinling.
 The two proposed a partnership that allowed them to act on Whittle's behalf to gather public financing so that development could go ahead.
 Whittle thought improvements to his original idea could be patented, noting, "Its virtue lies entirely in its extremely low weight, and that it will work at heights where atmospheric density is very low."
-This led to three provisional specifications being filed, as the group sought to develop a jet-propelled airplane.
+This led to three provisional specifications being filed, as the group sought to develop a jet-propelled aeroplane.
+The arrangement was that Williams and Tinling would have a quarter share each of the commercial rights but they would not approach any existing company in the aircraft industry.

-The agreement soon bore fruit, and in 1935, through Tinling's father, Whittle was introduced to Mogens L. Bramson, a well-known independent consulting aeronautical engineer.
+The agreement soon bore fruit, and in 1935, through Tinling's father, Whittle was introduced to Mogens L. Bramson, a well-known independent consulting aeronautical engineer and patent engineer.
 Bramson was initially sceptical but after studying Whittle's ideas became an enthusiastic supporter.
 Bramson introduced Whittle and his two associates to the investment bank O.T.
 Falk & Partners, where discussions took place with Lancelot Law Whyte and occasionally Sir Maurice Bonham-Carter.
 The firm had an interest in developing speculative projects that conventional banks would not touch.
 Whyte was impressed by the 28-year-old Whittle and his design when they met on 11 September 1935: